Tackling loneliness and isolation in later life

 Through our Later Life Inclusion grants, we are supporting charities that help people to overcome barriers to actively participate in society in their later years.

-These grants will help people in who face social isolation or loneliness due to reasons such as financial hardship, care responsibilities, a decline in physical or mental health, or life transitions including retirement or bereavement.
-Our support will help to provide a range of services to support the physical and emotional needs of people as they age, including community-based programmes and access to healthcare, transport and technology.
+These grants help people who face social isolation or loneliness due to reasons such as financial hardship, care responsibilities, a decline in physical or mental health, or life transitions including retirement or bereavement.
+Our support helps to provide a range of services to support the physical and emotional needs of people as they age, including community-based programmes and access to healthcare, transport and technology.

 Age UK partnership

-Through Later Life Goals, Age UK will offer tailored support to older people going through major life transitions such as bereavement, a partner going into care, retirement, financial hardship, reduced mobility or a serious health diagnosis.
-The project will focus on the wider goals that each person hopes to achieve rather than solely on their immediate problems, including loneliness.
+Through Later Life Goals, Age UK offers tailored support to older people going through major life transitions such as bereavement, a partner going into care, retirement, financial hardship, reduced mobility or a serious health diagnosis.
+The project focuses on the wider goals that each person hopes to achieve rather than solely on their immediate problems, including loneliness.

-Through face-to-face sessions, often in the person’s home, Age UK’s advisors will help older people to identify their goals for later life such as ‘to have more money’ or ‘to get out more’.
-Once goals have been set, the advisor will help the person to identify the skills, support and social networks they will need to achieve those goals.
+Through face-to-face sessions, often in the person’s home, Age UK’s advisers help older people to identify their goals for later life such as ‘to have more money’ or ‘to get out more’.
+Once goals have been set, the adviser helps the person to identify the skills, support and social networks they will need to achieve those goals.